tkerby/flipperzero-firmware-wPlugins/README.md

 Grab the `qrcode_generator.fap` from the latest release.

 ## Installation
-After the download copy the `.fap` file onto your flipper in the following
+After the download copy the `.fap` file onto your flipper in the folder `apps/Tools`.
-folder: `apps/Tools`.
 Then create in the `apps_data` folder the subfolder `qrcode_generator` to open existing QRCodes or to save it on the sdcard.

 ## Features